sarah/dw-writings/3-merkle-slides.md

 There's something called a "[Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree)".
 Or "Merkle dag".
 Or "Merkle".
 Merkle was the last name of the man who invented this data structure.
 His first name was Robert.

 A merkle tree is a data structure that, as I like to think of it, encodes history so that you cannot go back and change it.
-Merkle trees are the underlying data structure that allows cryptocurrencies like Bitcoin and Ethereum to function, so it's pretty important that people can't change what happened in Bitcoin because it would be changing who has how much bitcoin / money.
+Merkle trees are the underlying data structure that allow cryptocurrencies like Bitcoin and Ethereum to function, so it's pretty important that people can't change what happened in Bitcoin because it would be changing who has how much bitcoin / money.

 Merkle uses a lot of sophisticated math to cryptographically encode the data, but I’m going to explain it using Pig Latin.

 Let’s say we’re looking at some data on your computer and we want to store that data in a snapshot in time, let’s say we’re doing a backup.
 You have four things: